google-research/google-research/jslm/README.md

 A simple test driver [language_model_driver.js](language_model_driver.js) can be used to check that the model behaves using [NodeJS](https://nodejs.org/en/).
 The driver takes three parameters: the maximum order for the language model, the training file and the test file in text format.
+Currently only the PPM model is supported.

 Example: